cdeitrick/Lolipop/README.md

                                 (ex. '#F5674A') in the second.
 These colors will override the default colorscheme.
     --no-outline
                                 Disables the white ouline surrounding each series in the muller plots.
+	--no-render
+	                            Disables `.svg` renders.
+	--highlight
+	                            A comma-separated list of genotype names or annotations to highlight in the generated graphics.
+	--highlight-color
+	                            [#F34A20] What the color of highlighted genotypes should be.
+Only HEX color codes are supported.

 # Input Dataset